chmouel/kss/README.md

 ## Misc

-* The code is currently getting quite tortured, like some sort of spagethis plate 🍝 with greasy meatballs 🥩 on the top, the kind of stuff you start to write quickly and dirty out of frustration to fix a probleme and it grows it grows until it really become a unreadable beast.
-I probably going to rewrite it up properly with tests and all (in a compiled language perhaps?) soonishly enough.
+* The code is getting quite tortured, like some sort of spaghetti plate 🍝 with greasy meatballs 🥩 on the top, the kind of stuff you start to write quickly and dirty out of frustration to fix a problem and it grows it grows until it really become an unreadable beast.
+I probably going to rewrite it up properly with tests and all (in a compiled language perhaps?) soonish enough.
 But hey who cares, since it kinda works! (until I broke it :D) 😅